 Providing that emotional promise is real and conveyed with clarity.
 Use every drop of real estate you can own to sell that emotional benefit and declare loudly to those it is intended to influence that your brand is absolutely for them.

-You should consider a rebranding process if your brand does not perform in this way and instead claims something parochial, technical or as a benefit that is not emotionally charged.
-To see how similar most messaging is, look around you, outside your own category because our own perceptions within our category will be biased and clouded.
+You should consider a rebranding process if your brand does not perform as it should and instead claims something parochial, technical or as a benefit that is not emotionally charged.